korabeko/mitoHelicini/README.md

 maintained by Ondřej Korábek (Department of Zoology, Faculty of Science, Charles University, Praha, Czechia, ondrej.korabek@natur.cuni.cz)

 ### For the impatient
 To export an alignment ready for analysis: run `help(representative.alignment)` and then try the function with different settings.
-To see the whole data, go to the /inst/extdata folder or use `export.Helicini()` to copy its contents to your working directory.
+To see the whole data, go to the /inst/extdata folder or use `export.Helicini()` to copy its contents into your working directory.

 ### The data
 #### What are Helicini?